sebastian-kuebeck/encab/README.md

 ```

 It shares some similarities with [supervisord](http://supervisord.org/) which I've used before I wrote encab but
-supervisord is a process controll system not designed to run in a Container environment.
+supervisord is a process control system not designed to run in a Container environment.

 ## Features